 Sharp-eyed readers might remember that a dead battery was mentioned much earlier in this list as a separate symptom, even though the mechanical factors are similar.
 Is it really worth bringing this up separately, you might ask?
 The answer is yes — because it is much easier to ignore or overlook a dying battery than a dead one, and if you're aware of what this symptom means, then you have a chance to get your alternator checked out before you actually get stranded.

-For more information about alternators and other related topics, follow the links on the next page.
+For more information about alternators and other related topics, follow the links below.